Gary Brooks Faulkner: Inspiration and early attempts

-Faulkner claims to have been to Pakistan eleven times, with his final trip being the one that led to his arrest in Pakistan in 2010.
+Faulkner considers himself to have tried the voyage eleven times in total.
 Faulkner, who had no military experience or training, was determined to find Osama Bin Laden on his own.
 His obsession with capturing Bin Laden stemmed from the September 11 attacks.
 According to his brother Scott, after the attacks "it became his passion, his mission, to track down Osama and kill him or bring him back alive".
 Scott also said that Gary was trained in martial arts, particularly in the Korean martial art of hapkido, and that the sword and dagger were his "weapons of choice."
 According to Chris Heath of GQ, who interviewed Faulkner, it was Faulkner's belief that Al-Qaeda was going to detonate a nuclear device in Mecca unless Bin Laden was captured by a specific date.
 He also believed that upon the successful completion of his mission, he would become the king of a Central American country.

 Faulkner said that he had the idea to hunt Osama in 2004, after reading an article about Bin Laden hiding in the mountains of Pakistan.
 A coworker of Faulkner's commented that Faulkner had a dream which involved him getting to Pakistan "without his feet touching the ground."
 Faulkner's first attempt to travel was by boat and he bought a 21-foot yacht called the Pia Colada.
 However, the boat was considered illegal for use as there were no life jackets, flares, and other necessary safety equipment.
 He traveled from San Diego hoping to cross the Pacific Ocean, but a hurricane blew his boat south to the Baja California Peninsula in Mexico.
 His next attempt, the following year, once again involved another boat.
 After dislocating his shoulder, he sold that boat and used the money to buy a plane ticket to Pakistan and arrived a week later.
 He traveled from Islamabad to Lahore, and then to Sialkot where he stayed on a military base before being directed to a town in a northern tribal area of Gilgit.
 From there he began to explore the remote mountains of the country.